jsnjjnzx/DocuSnap/README.en.md

 - Editor context menu:
   - Insert image for code description
   - Insert document for code description
-  - Insert image from clipboard (Windows)
+  - Insert image from clipboard (Windows only)
   - Smart Paste (optional Ctrl+V override): detect images or local file paths from clipboard with a 3-choice prompt: “Insert link / Rename & Insert / Normal paste”
   - If the current file extension is not configured in rules, insertion is blocked with a prompt guiding you to set `docuSnap.commentTokenRules`.
 - Single tag format in comments: `<line-comment-prefix> @link@:relative/path.ext`